 Matthew grew up on the family Orchard in a farming community in Central Otago.
-He enjoys spending time with his wife and children, and when he is not travelling or enjoying his children’s’ pursuits, he is running, playing tennis, or in his garden.
+He enjoys spending time with his wife and children, and when he is not travelling or enjoying his children’s’ pursuits, he is ride his bike, playing tennis, or in his garden.

 W.D.
 (Bill) McElhinney - Board of Trustee member

 Bill has had an association with intellectual disability for the past forty-three years.
 He was Chairperson of the Templeton Centre Parents Association throughout the period of de-institutionalisation and was awarded the Queen’s Service Order, in 1999, for his work and leadership during that process.
-He joined Hawksbury as a Trustee in 1998 and has served in that position for the past 15 years.
-Bill has enjoyed working with the Trust during this time and observing the changes that have evolved and the positive effect that it has made to the life of our people.
-He hopes to continue to be able to contribute to the on-going success of the Trust and further enhance the lives of the intellectually disabled.
+He joined Hawksbury as a Trustee in 1998 and has served in that position for the past 18 years.
+Bill still enjoys working with the Trust and being involved with the changes that are taking place and the positive effect that it makes to the life of our people.
+He hopes to continue to be able to contribute to the on-going success of the Trust and further enhance the lives of the intellectually disabled folk we care for.

-His involvement with intellectual disability has also included working with the Templeton Centre Welfare Council and has held the position of Chairperson for the last six years.
+His involvement with intellectual disability has also includes working with the Templeton Centre Welfare Council and has held the position of Chairperson for the last eight years.
 He has also been a Trustee for Enrich Chaplaincy Trust since its inception in 2009.